 The image above shows you how Twitter can categorize audience interests.
 These are usually general interests based on the posts your Twitter followers liked or shared or the hashtags they followed.

 You can use this data to come up with content ideas for your marketing campaign.
 How else can social data help you optimize your content?

 Social data can also help you figure out the best content type for your campaign.
 Whether it's a video, an image, a blog post, or interactive content, social data can help you figure out what to use in your campaign to get more engagement from your audience.

 You can find the best content types for your campaign in the data on your followers' content preferences.
 Here's how it looks on Facebook

 On Facebook, each post receives a certain amount of reach and engagement.
-The higher these metrics are, the better the post's performance is, and you can consider using it in your marketing campaign as well.
+The higher these metrics are, the better the post's performance is, and you can also consider using them in your marketing campaign as well.

-Social data can not only be mined through the Insights page of a social media platform but also through the hashtags people use to discover and share content.
+Social data can not only be mined through the Insights page of a social media platform and through the hashtags people use to discover and share content.